minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

 9) The :guilabel:`Audit Log` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+By default, the tenant deploys with Audit Logs :guilabel:`Enabled`.
+This deploys a small PostgreSQL database and stores access logs of all calls into the tenant.

+Use the Audit Log section to enable or disable audit logs, define storage class or size of the PostgreSQL database used for the logs, and customize the Security Context and users.

+For more information about audit logs in MinIO, see the :ref:`Logging documentation <minio-logging>`.

 10)  The :guilabel:`Monitoring` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+MinIO leverages `Prometheus <https://prometheus.io/>`__ for metrics and alerts.
+Use the Monitoring section to enable or disable monitoring, define storage class or size, or set security context.

+For more infomration about monitoring and metrics in MinIO, see the :ref:`Metrics and Alerts documentation <minio-metrics-and-alerts>`.

 11) Deploy and View the Tenant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Select :guilabel:`Create` at any time to begin the deployment process.
-The
+Select :guilabel:`Create` at the bottom of any section to begin the deployment process.
-MinIO Operator displays the root user credentials *once* as part of deploying
+The MinIO Operator displays the root user credentials *once* as part of deploying
 the Tenant.
-Copy these credentials to a secure location.
+Copy these credentials to a secure location, as they cannot be retrieved later.

-You can monitor the Tenant creation process from the
+You can monitor the Tenant creation process from the :guilabel:`Tenants` view.
-:guilabel:`Tenants` view.
-The :guilabel:`State` column updates throughout the
+The :guilabel:`State` column updates throughout the deployment process.
-deployment process.

 Tenant deployment can take several minutes to complete.
-Once the
-:guilabel:`State` reads as :guilabel:`Initialized`, click the Tenant to view
+Once the :guilabel:`State` reads as :guilabel:`Initialized`, click the Tenant to view its details.
-its details.

 .. image:: /images/operator-console/operator-tenant-view.png
    :align: center